SunmayaBasnet/Stopwatch/README.md

 # Stopwatch
-This is about stop watch.
+This is about stop watch !